amoe/acceleratedcpp/notes.md

 literally all the time.
 The adaptation is pretty simple, you just change it to check if count == 0 after the loop and bail out if this is the case.

+## Chapter 4 -- Organizing programs

+"when we call grade(...), the grade function's parameters are initialized to copies of the arguments' values, and do not refer directly to the arguments themselves.
+This behaviour is often called 'call by value'."

+New items:

+* std::domain_error -- when arguments are wrong, basically equivalent to some java preconditions (stdexcept)
+* the fact that vector<double> in an arguments list will copy the vector
+* const vector<double>& will "pass by const reference", a fast and immutable pass

+references are another name for an item.
+Once a reference or an object X has constness, you can't make a nonconst reference to that object.  eg this should fail.

+const int x = 42;
+int& y = x;  // should fail